ErikBahena/Tribute-Page-for-Jesus/README.md

 6.CSS styling such as: sticky title bar, body color, title bar, image borders, font sizes, flex display columns and centered positioning, a click-able link and hover attribute.

-7.Commiting current progress to GitHub.
+7.Commiting and pushing current progress to GitHub.

+You can see this project live at https://erikbahena.github.io/Tribute-Page-for-Jesus/

+Thank you for reading.

+Hope you enjoy!